-The result produced by combining one design model with one artistic motif is what we know as a theme.
-Inside themes directory structure (see Section 2.8 [Directories trunk Identity Themes], page 21), you can find several design models and several artistic motifs, apart one another, that can be albitrarily combined one another through theme rendition, a flexible way to produce images for different visual manifestations inside CentOS Artwork Repository.
-Inside themes directory structure, theme rendition is performed in 'trunk/Identity/Themes/Motifs' directory structures and required design models are taken from 'trunk/Identity/Themes/Models' directory structure.
+The result produced from combining one design model with one artistic motif is what we know as a theme.
+Inside themes directory structure (see Section 2.8 [Directories trunk Identity Themes], page 19), you can find several design models and several artistic motifs independently one another that can be albitrarily combined through theme rendition, a flexible way to produce images for different visual manifestations in very specific visual styles.
+Inside themes directory structure, theme rendition is performed in 'trunk/Identity/Themes/Motifs' directory structure, the required design models are taken from 'trunk/Identity/Themes/Models' directory structure and the action itself is controlled by the render functionality of centos-art.sh script.

-In addition to theme rendition you can find direct rendition, another way of image production where there is no artistic motif at all but design models only.
-Direct rendition is very useful to produce simple content that doesn't need specific background information like brands, icons and illustrations.
-Direct rendition takes place in 'trunk/Identity/Images' and the required design models are taken from 'trunk/Identity/Models' directory structure.
+In addition to theme rendition you can find direct rendition, too.
+Direct rendition is another way of image production where there is no artistic motif at all but design models only.
+Direct rendition is very useful to produce simple content that doesn't are in need of specific background information.
+Some of these contents are brands, icons and illustrations.
+Direct rendition is performed in 'trunk/Identity/Images', the required design models are taken from 'trunk/Identity/Models' directory structure and the action itself is controlled by the render functionality of centos-art.sh script.

-See Section 2.4 [Directories trunk Identity], page 16, for more information on graphic design.
+See Section 2.4 [Directories trunk Identity], page 14, for more information about The CentOS Corporate Identity and how graphic design fits on it.